dave14305/FlexQoS/README.md

 See <a href="https://www.snbforums.com/threads/64882/" rel="nofollow">SmallNetBuilder Forums</a> for more information & discussion

 Development issues can be posted here on GitHub under the Issues tab.

+## Donate

+I'm not in this for the money, but donations are humbly accepted via [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=KAEKTNUTUDTT4&item_name=FlexQoS+development&currency_code=USD&source=url).